CODE OF ETHICS

 - NO SURPRISE POLICY.
 We will not do any work without getting your approval first.

 - ONE OF THE BEST WARRANTIES IN THE ROSEVILLE AREA.
-The warranty on our repairs covers 24 months or 24,000 miles on parts and labor.
+The warranty on our repairs covers 36 months or 36,000 miles on parts and labor.
 Our warranty is at least double that of our competitors!
 Dealerships can’t even offer this.
-We also have an extended 3yr/36k mile warranty on qualified repairs.

 - NATIONWIDE WARRANTY.
-Through our Napa Auto Care membership-24 months or 24,000 mile warranty when you’re outside the Roseville area.
+Through our Certified Auto Care membership-36 months or 36,000 mile warranty when you’re outside the Roseville area.

 - SAME DAY SERVICE AVAILABLE on most repairs/services.